 We still need new plastic alternatives.
 Research has started on two improvements: how to make BPC on a biodegradable matrix and how to prepare bamboo powder for molding without it being part of a BPC.

-It stands to reason that anything described in scholarly articles is not yet ready for commercial application.
+It stands to reason that anything described in recent scholarly articles is not yet ready for commercial application.

 While considerable studies have been done on composites with traditional plastics, not many have concerned composites with polybutylene succinate (PBS), a biodegradable plastic.
 Experimentation with BPCs based on PBS show the necessity of adding other chemicals such as zinc oxide and silicon nitride.
 These substances appear to be eco-friendly.